International currencies. Exchange rates. Trading fees. Daily fluctuations.

-In a travel management tool like HotelHub, you can add and create virtual cards directly in the platform.
+In many travel management tools, such as HotelHub, you can add and create virtual cards directly in the platform.

-The first and easiest metric to tackle is time, because you’ll know the exact dates of travel – so set the “valid from” and “expiry” dates of the virtual card to exactly match those of travel.
+The first and easiest metric to tackle is time because you’ll know the exact dates of travel – so set the ‘valid from’ and ‘expiry’ dates of the virtual card to match those of travel.

 If for any reason return travel is cancelled, extended or delayed, a new Vcard can be issued.